-If you are running this module at an AWS hosted event like re:Invent, resources depicted in Figure 1: ALB based architecture are already provisioned for you.
-If you are running this module in your own using your own AWS account, launch following CloudFormation template in a supported region of your choice to creates resources.
+If you are running this module at an AWS hosted event like re:Invent, resources depicted in Figure 1: ALB Based Architecture are already provisioned for you.
+If you are running this module on your own using your own AWS account, you can visit deploy resources to deploy resources depicted in Figure 1: ALB based architecture using AWS CloudFormation.

 Verify you can access sample web service hosted behind an ALB.
 Use either a web browser or curl command from your terminal to access ALB’s Fully Qualified Domain Name (FQDN).

-POINTER: For guidance how to create firewall rulegroup, refer to Create Firewall RuleGroup.
+POINTER: For guidance on how to create firewall rulegroup, refer to Create Firewall RuleGroup.

 In this step you will create Firewall Policy to filter network traffic.
 Associate Firewall RuleGroup created in Step 2 with this Firewall Policy.

-POINTER: For guidance how to create firewall policy, refer to Create Firewall Policy
+POINTER: For guidance on how to create firewall policy, refer to Create Firewall Policy

 In this step you will create firewall to inspect/filter your network traffic.
 Firewall connects the inspection rules in the firewall policy to the VPC that the rules protect.